Summer Award for Research-Intensive Courses

 Eligible research-intensive courses must involve faculty-to-student, one-on-one mentorship.
 The Standard Course Numbers for mentored undergraduate research courses end in *95 (i.e., 195, 295, 395, etc.).
 Eligible research-intensive courses must be taught by a full-time UNC-Chapel Hill faculty member who holds a faculty appointment in a department or curriculum at UNC-Chapel Hill.
 The faculty research advisor may need to establish the appropriate course designation in the department.

-The faculty research advisor completes and submits the application for the Summer Award for Research-Intensive Courses Form by April 10.
-The application and a proposed syllabus should be combined into a single PDF titled with the faculty member’s last name and the year (i.e., Gupta2020.pdf) and submitted via email to firstname.lastname@example.org.
+The faculty research advisor (not the student) completes and submits the application for the Summer Award for Research-Intensive Courses Application by April 10.
+Applications will be reviewed and decisions made by May 1st.
+Any questions related to the application process should be sent to email@example.com.

 Staff members from the Office for Undergraduate Research and Summer School will review applications and determine award recipients.